fabiogoma/test-kitchen/README.md

 $ kitchen verify
 ```

-A lot of test will run, I basically have one test scenario per ansible role, they usually takes about 50 seconds to run.
-No errors are expected here, so the last step should look like this.
+A lot of tests will run, I basically have one test scenario per ansible role, they usually takes about 50 seconds to run.
+No errors are expected here, so after the test execution, the host status should look like this.
 ```bash
 $ kitchen list
 Instance       Driver   Provisioner      Verifier    Transport  Last Action  Last Error